K2.0

 What we do

 Kosovo 2.0 was founded as a new type of journalistic platform for Kosovo, the region and beyond — a platform that rejects the tabloidization of important issues.
+We believe that journalism should be thoughtful, nuanced and comprehensive.
+That’s why we take the time to deconstruct the news, providing our readers with context, historicity and insight.
 We are committed to explanatory, contextual and narrative journalism, where storytelling is not just about documenting the world around us, but also contributing to its reimagining.

 In short: